-Mark is a regular contributor of modules on a range of governance related topics for Croner-i eCPD®, presents at our Update for the Accountant in Industry and Commerce conferences and authors the Practical Guide for Audit Committees.
+Mark is a regular contributor of modules on a range of governance related topics for Croner-i eCPD®, presents at our Accountants in Business conferences and authors the Practical Guide for Audit Committees.

 Steve is the audit and technical director at Leavitt Walmsley Associates, a firm of Chartered Certified Accountants based in Cheshire.
 Steve works closely with academies and specialises in audit, accounting and Solicitors Accounts Rules.
 Steve is a member of the UK GAAP Technical Advisory Group at the Financial Reporting Council and has written several books on the subjects of auditing and accounting.
 He is also a nationwide lecturer on UK GAAP, IFRS and auditing.
 Steve has won ‘Accounting Technician of the Year’ at the British Accountancy Awards and was shortlisted for Practitioner of the Year.
 He has also been awarded ‘Outstanding Contribution to the Accountancy Profession’ by the Association of International Accountants.